Summarize this with

 App reviews are only half the equation.
 Almost every modern app also relies on paid ads on Meta, TikTok and YouTube.
 There a phenomenon occurs that official app store tools completely ignore: users complain about bugs and pricing first in the ad comments, because that's easier than writing an app review.
 A performance marketer who doesn't pull those comments into the same process solves the same problem twice.

-This is where the multi-channel dashboard becomes a strategic advantage.
-A negative comment under a TikTok ad can refer to the same bug that four Apple reviews are currently describing.
-When both channels flow together, the AI recognizes the pattern, and the engineering lead gets an aggregation instead of having to stumble through two tools.
+This is exactly where the multi-channel dashboard becomes a strategic advantage.
+A negative remark under a TikTok ad can concern the very same bug that four Apple reviews are describing right now.
+When both channels flow together, the AI recognizes the pattern, and the engineering lead gets an aggregation instead of having to stumble between two tools.
 The Zauberfein A/B test scenario (+48% ROAS through clean ad comment maintenance, Zauberfein case study) mirrors almost 1:1 for app publishers: a well-maintained comment section under ads reduces CPI and stabilizes the rating at the same time.

-Anyone who wants to dive deeper into the bigger context can find in the guide to Social Media comment management the basic mechanics of why comments and reviews will become a performance lever in 2026, instead of a support overhead.
+If you want to dig deeper into the bigger picture, the guide to social media comment management covers the fundamental mechanics of why comments and reviews become a performance lever in 2026, instead of a support overhead.

 The 3 biggest mistakes in app review automation